AlcoholRehabHelp Logo

 AA and Anonymity

 Anonymity is essential to AA’s commitment to helping those struggling with an addiction.
-It protects the privacy of members and keeps the focus on the twelve steps and traditions.

 AA members should never give opinions on social or political issues.
 However, they can do so outside the group in their personal lives.